-I am passionate about our work to protect, support and empower victims, survivors and witnesses in Nottinghamshire.
+I am passionate about our work to protect, support and empower victims, Nottinghamshire.
 We are performing well, but I know that we can do better.
-I want to ensure that we have a strong, resilient and reachable network of support services that are among the best in the country at helping victims and survivors to cope with and recover from the impact of crime.
+We want to ensure that we have a strong, resilient and are among the best in the country at helping from the impact of crime.

-I am committed to strengthening our victim support services, expanding their reach and accessibility and ensuring that victims and survivors receive the high quality personalised support that they want and deserve.
-I also want offer more opportunities for victims to shape the services that they receive and hold agencies to account for improving outcomes for victims and witnesses within the criminal justice system.
+We are committed to strengthening our victim support services, expanding their reach and accessibility and ensuring that victims and survivors receive the high quality personalised support that they want and deserve.
+We also want to offer more opportunities for victims to shape the services that they receive and hold agencies to account for improving outcomes for victims and witnesses within the criminal

-In particular, I will prioritise the following key areas of support:-
+In particular, I will prioritise the following key

-- Ensuring a whole-systems approach to tackling violence against women and girls - Supporting victims and survivors of modern slavery and exploitation - Safeguarding vulnerable, repeat and enhanced victims of crime as defined by the Victim's Code - Improving our Victim CARE service and establishing a new Restorative Nottinghamshire service
+- Ensuring a whole-systems approach to tackling violence against women and girls - Supporting victims and survivors of modern slavery and exploitation - Safeguarding vulnerable, repeat and enhanced victims of crime as defined by the Victims' Code - Improving our Victim CARE service and establishing a new Restorative